assafY/api-v1-client-csharp/README.md

 ## Latest changes

 This library is a migration of the original .NET library to .NET Core.
+Some models and namespaces have been modified.
+Most notably:

+* All models have been moved to `Info.Blockchain.API.Data`
+* The client, exception and helper classes under the root namespace have been moved to `Info.Blockchain.API.Client`
+* `CreateWallet.cs`, which previously contained the CreateWallet response and request models, was split into two separate models and moved to the `Data` namespace
+* The `Info.Blockchain.API.CreateWallet` namespace was removed, the `WalletCreator.cs` class moved to `Info.Blockchain.API.Wallet`

 ## Getting started